MichalOpoka/ecfr/cfr/title-42-Public-Health/chapter-IV-Centers-Medicare-amp-Medicaid-Services-Department-Health-Human-Services/subchapter-B-Medicare-Program/part-422-Medicare-Advantage-Program/subpart-C-Benefits-Beneficiary-Protections/section-422.111.md

 (4) Out-of-area coverage provided under the plan, including coverage provided to individuals eligible to enroll in the plan under § 422.50(a)(3)(ii).

-(5) *Emergency coverage.* Coverage of emergency services, including -
+(5) *Emergency coverage.* Coverage of emergency services, including—

 (i) Explanation of what constitutes an emergency, referencing the definitions of emergency services and emergency medical condition at § 422.113;